Weather Proofing – Sealing the Windshield – May 2016

 From a few feet back, the tape looks like it belongs on the window.
 Once you get close up, than you can tell it’s just tape.
 I’m OK with it though.

 It’s like $30 freakin’ bucks for just 10 feet, so I only started with one roll for the front windshields, it wasn’t until I found how easy it was to install that I decided to do all the windows.
 None of them are leaking in the Journey, but they did end up leaking in my Bounder and the gutters and tape are very inexpensive insurance.
-Wasn’t until after I made that decision and ordered another two packages that I found a 25′ roll of pretty much the same stuff for only $42.
+Wasn’t until after I made that decision and ordered another two packages that I found a 25′ roll of pretty much the same stuff that would have saved money.
 Doh!
 Here’s a link: Trim-Loc Drip Rail Stuff comes in black or white.
 What you do to install is clean the areas with soapy water, rinse, allow to dry, than use rubbing alcohol to clean the area where you plan to attach the tape or gutter.
 Then quickly wipe the area with a clean cloth.
 So you need 2 or 3 clean cloths.
 When the prep was completed I guesstimated the distance from the right side of the window, marked the gutter on the red cover tape with a black marking pen at the supposed middle, cut and pealed back the backing tape on either side of the middle a little ways, and started to stick it down there in the middle.
 Trying not to stretch it while sticking it down 12″ at a time.
 After I had a foot stuck down there in the middle, I extended to the other side of the window and cut the gutter with scissors.
 Just tried to get close when I first measured it so ended up with some overhang and a couple inches of waste to cut off.
 The gutter material is heavy so cutting near to final length made it easier to apply.

 Edit: Oct.
 2023 – The added gutter shown here being applied over the window is still in good condition.

 Wasn’t anyone in the RV park with a handy ladder to borrow so I had to use the picnic table and 1-step stool to stand on.
 Flimsy table top but it supported my weight.
 It’s a heavy table frame so another reason to start the gutter by sticking it down in the middle.
 So I wouldn’t have to muscle the table around all over too often as I worked.Missed the drivers side length by a bit.
 Cut that portion off.
 Also trimmed off the passenger side.
 After it was cut properly and stuck down, used my rubber hand roller to seat it.
 I was unsure how I wanted to do all the other sidewall windows (this was a few days later after I’d ordered and received 2 more packages of the gutters).
-But it turns out that once you put down the sticky 3M tape, it’s stuck forever and will not easily pry back up for reseating.
+But it turns out that once you put down the sticky 3M tape, it’s stuck forever and will not easily pry back up for re-seating.
 So the drivers side window gutter looks a bit lopsided.
 I was trying to channel the water away from the edge of the window, and it had been cool the day I worked on it so the gutter wasn’t very pliable.
 As a result of those issues, didn’t try to force bend the gutter around the window radius.
 As it turned out, I didn’t like the look too much so the other windows I did I curved it around after cutting a relief in the gutter material.Here I’m letting the gutter material warm up in the sun so it’s pliable.
 I learned my lesson with the last attempt…it was too cool at the time so it didn’t bend easily.
 After sticking down the majority of the gutter, left it sitting there for a hour so the sun could soften it a bit before I bent it around the corners.
 To make it easier to install, here too I started sticking it down in the top middle of the window instead of one of the ends so it was nice and solidly stuck down as I bent it around the curves on either end.
 Update: Oct.
 2023 – The gutter material shown below eventually began to come off early this year but I now have an awning over those windows so the gutter would be redundant.
 I pulled it off and haven’t replaced it but I did save it.
 The section of gutter over the other window is still in place.

 The gutter was a little stiffer than I’d like even after warming it in the sun.
 So I was hesitant to bend it too sharply.
 But on these living room slide windows, I went for broke and bent the gutter to match the window frame.
 And to facilitate that bend, I used scissors to cut into the backing (but not into the gutter channels) a bit so it would make the corner bend easier.
 Not sure that was actually needed and I’m sure it wouldn’t be if it had been hot that week I worked on this project.
 Got better at it as the job progressed.
 On these slide windows I bent the gutter material around the edges so it was down the sides 6″ or so.
 And these later installations look better from the ground too.
 Though I’m more concerned with how well they work and how long they last then how they look.